Logo

 Glenriddng

-Glenridding is a small scenic village on the south side of the lake name Ullswater.
-The hills overlooking the village and lake are extremely popular with hill walkers with a range of walks to suit everyone.
+East side of the Lake District 14 miles southwest of Penrith at the M6.
+Glenridding is a small scenic Village on the south side of the lake name Ullswater.
+The Hills overlooking the Village and lake are extremely popular with Hill Walkers with a range of Walks to suit everyone.
 For the more adventurous hill climbers, there is the mountain named Helvellyn, 3rd highest in England.
-This walk is about 10 miles from Glenridding with the summit being 3,250 feet or 985 metres.
-Glenridding has two hotels and a travelers rest that cater for hill walkers.
-Map.
-Reviews.
+This walk is about 5 miles out from Glenridding with the summit being 3,250 feet or 985 metres, and one route takes you round the knife edge ridge, named Striding Edge.
+Glenridding has two Hotels and a Travelers Rest that cater for Hill Walkers.

 Roseberry Topping